WDI-SEA/notes/16-react/intro-react/lotr.md

 <Movie title="The Fellowship of the Ring" hours="2" minutes="58" />
 ```

-We'll be able to read the value of these props from inside the component.
-You can name props pretty much anything you want - but it's good practice to be descriptive!
+### Reading the value of these props from inside the component.

 React gathers all of the props we added to the call to `<Movie />` and makes them each available through the `this.props` object.
 This means that inside the `Movie` component, we can now access the values of props through `this.props.title`, `this.props.hours` and `this.props.minutes`.
 Remember, we use curly braces `{ }` to display the value of something.